-Also in the scene where Shan Yu cuts Mulan across the chest causing a wound so bad that she passes out (presumably from blood loss) the moment her adrenaline rush is over after saving Shang.
-We see a dark stain on her armor for about an instant, but otherwise she seems to have bled out without actually bleeding out, or even damaging her armor at all.
+The scene where Shan Yu cuts Mulan across the chest causing a wound so bad that she passes out (presumably from blood loss) the moment her adrenaline rush is over after saving Shang.
+We see a dark stain on her armor and she has blood on her hand and arm, but otherwise she seems to have bled out without damaging her armor.

 The way Shan Yu is disposed of would have seen the rocket ripping him apart and ash and bloody/charred gibs raining over a small part of the Imperial City.

-The decapitated ancestor also makes a humorous comeback in the ending.
+The decapitated ancestor makes a humorous comeback in the ending.

-Call a Rabbit a "Smeerp"/Translation Convention: The "Huns" referred to in the movie are almost certainly the Xiongnu, who were similar in many ways and often identified with them but actually different.
-This is presumably because 'Huns' is much easier to rhyme in English; the Mandarin version at least does call them the Xiongnu.
+Call a Rabbit a "Smeerp"/Translation Convention: The "Huns" referred to in the movie are almost certainly the Xiongnu, who were similar in many ways and often identified with them but different.
+This is presumably because 'Huns' is much easier to rhyme in English; the Mandarin version calls them the Xiongnu.

-The skill of aiming and shooting rockets comes particularly handy, as Mulan first uses it to defeat Shan Yu's army, then to kill Shan Yu himself.
+The skill of aiming and shooting rockets as Mulan first uses it to defeat Shan Yu's army, then to kill Shan Yu himself.

 Pole climbing.
 The climactic scene from "I'll Make A Man Out Of You" returns as an instrumental part of Operation Save-the-Emperor.